Free Settler or Felon

 Hunter Valley convicts and passengers arriving on the Jane

-Prisoners to be embarked on the Jane came from counties throughout Ireland.
+Prisoners came from counties throughout Ireland.
 The Connaught Telegraph reported in January 1831 that nine convicts confined in the Roscommon prison under rule of transportation, left on their route to the Surprize Hulk moored in the Cove off Cork under an escort of the 66th Reserve.
 They joined other transportation prisoners being held on the Surprize (1) Samuel Hollingworth was the local Inspector of the Surprize in 1831.

 On 21st April 1831, 128 male prisoners were embarked from the hulk.
 Among their number were rapists, murderers, thieves and deserters.
 Some were also convicted of rioting and abduction.